Get Started with Azure in Open Licensing

-Azure in Open is available in countries that have Open Volume Licensing program partners and that offer Azure Direct.
+Azure in Open is available in countries that have Open Volume Licensing programme partners and that offer Azure Direct.
 Go here to see if Open volume licensing is available in your country.

 In the Azure Marketplace, customers in Open licensing can transact all bring-your-own-license(BYOL) offerings and will need to associate a new subscription with a credit card for usage-based offerings.
 Some Azure services can be purchased through Open Licensing as per user licenses on an annual term, separately.
 Azure Active Directory Basic and Premium and Enterprise Mobility Suite (EMS) are examples of a per user license that are purchased annually and separately.

-Some services aren’t available in all Datacenter locations.
-You can check to see what services are offered in each Datacenter here.
+Some services are not available in all Datacentre locations.
+You can check to see what services are offered in each Datacentre here.

 Azure Government is a government-community cloud specifically designed for needs of the US Government and is on a physically isolated datacenter and network located in the continental United States.
 Currently Azure in Open cannot be used to procure services from the Azure Government Cloud.

 No. The Azure in Open program does not offer any rollover benefits to future periods.
 Customers have a “use or lose” deadline that expires 12 months after the date of activation.
 If a customer has activated multiple OSA keys at different times, each key will have a separate expiration date based on the each key’s individual activation date.

 Associating an Azure in Open subscription with an EA will forfeit any unconsumed Azure in Open credits.
 Prior to associating an Azure in Open account with an EA, please review relevant Azure EA documentation.
 To avoid any potential forfeiture of credit, it is recommended that customers consume all credit on an Azure in Open subscription prior to adding the account to their EA.